exercism/problem-specifications/exercises/camicia/instructions.md

 ## Your Task

-* Parse the two players’ decks from the input.
+* Parse the two players' decks from the input.
 * Simulate the game following the rules above.
 * Determine is the final game status is `"finished"` or `"loop"`.